felyp7/twitch-chat-colorchanger/README.md

 - `"removeColor"`
   - removes the channel from channels that change color for example: "`removeColor justin`" will remove `justin` from the channels text file and part it.
+- `"setSpeed"`
+  - sets the speed of the rainbow transition for example: "`setSpeed 10`" will set `rainbowSpeed` in config to 10.